MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Abstract

 \section{Abstract}

-Meta-learning is widely used for few shot slot tagging in the task of few-shot learning.
-The performance of existing methods is, however, seriously affected by catastrophic forgetting.
-This phenomenon is common in deep learning as the training and testing modules fail to take into account of historical information, i.e. previously trained episodes in the metric-based meta-learning.
-To overcome this predicament, we propose the Memory-based Contrastive Meta-learning (MCML) method.
-Specifically, we propose a learn-from-memory mechanism that use explicit memory to keep track of the label representations of previously trained episodes and propose a contrastive learning method to compare the current label embedded in the few shot episode with the historic ones stored in the memory, and an adaption-from-memory mechanism to determine the output label based on the contrast between the input labels embedded in the test episode and the label clusters in the memory.
-Experimental results show that MCML is scalable and outperforms metric-based meta-learning and optimization-based meta-learning on all 1-shot, 5-shot, 10-shot, and 20-shot scenarios of the SNIPS dataset.
+Meta-learning is widely used for few-shot slot tagging in task of few-shot learning.
+The performance of existing methods is, however, seriously affected by \textit{sample forgetting issue}, where the model forgets the historically learned meta-training tasks while solely relying on support sets when adapting to new tasks.
+To overcome this predicament, we propose the \textbf{M}emory-based \textbf{C}ontrastive \textbf{M}eta-\textbf{L}earning (aka, MCML) method, including \textit{learn-from-the-memory} and \textit{adaption-from-the-memory} modules, which bridge the distribution gap between training episodes and between training and testing respectively.
+Specifically, the former uses an explicit memory bank to keep track of the label representations of previously trained episodes, with a contrastive constraint between the label representations in the current episode with the historical ones stored in the memory.
+In addition, the \emph{adaption-from-memory} mechanism is introduced to learn more accurate and robust representations based on the shift between the same labels embedded in the testing episodes and memory.
+Experimental results show that the MCML outperforms several state-of-the-art methods on both SNIPS and NER datasets and demonstrates strong scalability with consistent improvement when the number of shots gets more.